-Infection control certification associated with lower MRSA infection ratesMarch 9th, 2012 in Diseases, Conditions, Syndromes /
+Infection control certification associated with lower MRSA infection ratesMarch 9, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Hospitals whose infection prevention and control programs are led by a director who is board certified in infection prevention and control have significantly lower rates of methicillin-resistant Staphylococcus aureus (MRSA) bloodstream infections (BSI) than those that are not led by a certified professional, according to a new study published in the March issue of the American Journal of Infection Control, the official publication of APIC - the Association for Professionals in Infection Control and Epidemiology.